AiursoftWeb/CommandFramework/README.md

             name: "--url",
             aliases: new[] { "-u" })
     {
-        Description = "The target url to download.", // 更改：'description' 现在是属性 Required = true
+        Description = "The target url to download.", Required = true
     };